ismaproco/dotfiles/README.md

-#Repository to keep a version control of my dotfiles
+# Repository to keep a version control of my dotfiles

 - vimrc: VIM's configuration file
 - gitignore: common files and directories to ignore in git
+- .editorconfig: visualstudio code configuration